apache/incubator-devlake-website/docs/Configuration/AdvancedMode.md

 - `owner`: the owner of the repository.
 - `repo`: the bitbucket repository name.

-### 10. Sonarqube
+### 10. SonarQube

-Below is an example for collecting a sonarqube project.
+Below is an example for collecting a SonarQube project.

 ```json
 [